Virtual Meetings Are Done; Long Live Teleconference / Videoconference Meetings

 Sound too good to be true?
 It just might be.
 The just cause and emergency options for emergency/just cause videoconference meetings: (a) can only be used on a limited basis (no more than twice in a calendar year for just cause, or the greater of two or 20% of the regular meetings in a calendar year, or three consecutive meetings); (b) require board approval or acknowledgment; and (c) in order to be used, at least a quorum of the board must be in-person, in a singular location within the charter school’s jurisdiction.

-Additionally, emergency/just cause videoconference meetings also require: (1) a quorum of board members must attend the meeting in-person, from a singular location; (2) the charter school must make available and publish a link for the public to access the meeting virtually (which must be on the meeting agenda, meaning that boards should consider publishing a link for virtual participation for the public for every meeting); and (3) the member participating by emergency/just cause videoconference must announce the presence of any adults in the room.
+Additionally, emergency/just cause videoconference meetings also require: (1) a quorum of board members must attend the meeting in person, from a singular location; (2) the charter school must make available and publish a link for the public to access the meeting virtually (which must be on the meeting agenda, meaning that boards should consider publishing a link for virtual participation for the public for every meeting); and (3) the member participating by emergency/just cause videoconference must announce the presence of any adults in the room.

 Do We Have to Set Up Teleconference Locations at All Schoolsites and Resource Centers?